 Ad fatigue, and consequently ad burnout, are not an individual advertiser’s case.
 With the whole industry playing by the same rules, the pattern gets repeated.
 Short-term thinking or lack of experience can be one of the main causes, but simply copycatting other’s affiliate’s ideas is something entirely different.

 Being clever with spy tools does not solve the issue.
 You’ve got to figure out how to utilize a whole lot of knowledge this industry offers.
-Your own lessons learned and experience gained while running highly profitable yet short-lived push traffic campaigns is much valuable.
+Your own lessons learned and experiences gained while running highly profitable yet short-lived push traffic campaigns are valuable.
 Use that to take your affiliate efforts to a completely new level instead of repeating the same pattern users are simply fed up with.